Ram Lab

 - Our paper on late effective start date of NPIs (lockdowns) during the first wave of COVID outbreaks is published at IJID.
 Work by Ilia Kohanovski and a collaboration with Uri Obolski.

-- New paper on the evolution of altruism under conformity and content-biased cultural transmission is now published in Theoretical Population Biology.
-This is a collaboration with Marc Feldman and Kaleda Denton of Stanford University.
+A new paper on the evolution of altruism under conformity and content-biased cultural transmission has been published in Theoretical Population Biology.
+It is a collaboration with Marc Feldman and Kaleda Denton of Stanford University.

-- Congratulations to Boaz Shvarzman for successfully defending his thesis on evolution of artificial neural networks!
+Congratulations to Boaz Shvarzman on successfully defending his thesis on the evolution of artificial neural networks!

 - New preprint on simulation-based inference from adaptive dynamics using neural networks.
 This is a collaboration with the Gresham lab at New York University, led by Grace Avecilla.